goyalvansh4/BigDevSoon/README.md

 1. **Your Solution**: Once you've submitted your solution, it becomes a part of your portfolio.
 Share your unique solution link directly from your solution page or use our "Share solution" widget.
 There, you'll find various social platform buttons to help spread the word effortlessly.

 2. **Project Page**: Loved the project?
-Share the [Business Card](https://app.bigdevsoon.me/projects/business-card) with your network.
+Share the [The Veggie King](https://app.bigdevsoon.me/projects/the-veggie-king) with your network.
 It’s a great way to challenge others and see what they can build.

 3. **Invite Friends**: Excited about our platform?
 Spread the joy!
 Every time you invite a friend using your unique link found in the Profile or Settings section of our app, and they register, you earn 1 BigToken.
 Sharing truly is rewarding!